Can I put some Unity GUI/object above of UniWebView?

 No, we don't provide a trial currently.
 That is mainly because there is no good way to protect a Unity package without harming the experience of our customers.
 Instead of a trial version, we promise a no-reason refund if you decide not to use it in your project.
-Just send us your invoice number and mail address and we will issue a refund for you.
+If you purchased in Unity Asset Store, you can request a refund in your Order History.
+If you purchased from our Gumroad Store, just send us your invoice number and mail address and we will issue a refund for you.

 You can use UniWebView in all your projects with the same Unity ID exporting the final product.
 But if you need to use another Unity ID, you need to purchase another license.

 You should observe the EULA of Unity Asset Store you agreed to when you registered your Unity Asset Store account.
-That means you have no rights to reproduce, duplicate, copy, sell, trade or resell this package, even if you have source access.
-If you need to redistribute your package containing UniWebView to other developers (that means you are developing an SDK or something else which does not target "end users"), please contact us for a Limited Redistribution License instead.
+That means you have no right to reproduce, duplicate, copy, sell, trade or resell the package.